-For example, when the public were asked about their future housing preference if they ever needed care or support in the future as a result of a long-term illness, disability or infirmity, the results indicated that although the majority of respondents (50%) favoured remaining in their own accommodation with some adaptations being made, a very significant 25% of respondents (estimated to be equivalent to approximately 12.9 million across Britain as a whole) indicated that they would actually favour moving to a property specifically designed or adapted to enable independent living (if it was available).
+For example, when the public were asked about their future housing preference if they ever needed care or support in the future as a result of a long-term illness, disability or infirmity, the results indicated that although the majority of respondents (50%) favoured remaining in their own accommodation with some adaptations being made, a very significant proportion (25%) of respondents indicated that they would actually favour moving to a property specifically designed or adapted to enable independent living (if it was available).

 Of those respondents saying that they would favour moving to a property specifically designed or adapted to enable independent living, nearly three-quarters said they would favour moving to accessible accommodation that had been specifically adapted for their needs – with only one quarter preferring to move to accessible accommodation which provides specialist care and support (such as sheltered, supported, nursing or residential accommodation.)

 Further analysis of the survey results revealed that owner occupiers, those that are currently not working, and those with an annual household income of £25,000 or above, are more likely than their sub-group counterparts to favour remaining in their current property with adaptations than moving on to a specially modified housing scheme.
 By contrast, those living in the private rented sector are more likely to favour moving to different property specifically designed or adapted to enable independent living.